-That’s a lightbox and you can hit refresh on your browser to see it again.
+Odds are, when you visit your favorite blog, you see a popup window asking you to download a new guide or subscribe to their newsletter.
+That's a lightbox and you can hit refresh on your browser to see it again.

-A Lightbox is a type of popup used to emphasize a piece of content including coupons, PDF downloads, new products, surveys, and important announcements.
+A lightbox is a type of popup used to emphasize a piece of content including coupons, PDF downloads, new products, surveys, and important announcements.
 This window appears on the top of your website (as a popup), that blocks and dims the background while disallowing users from interacting with the content in the background while the popup is on the screen.
 This focuses the attention of the users towards the content of the pop-up.

-A Lightbox is superior to normal popups in that the user can click anywhere outside of the popup to close it.
+It is superior to normal popups in that the user can click anywhere outside of the popup to close it.
 This leads to less user frustration and most people are familiar with the style.

 While some users find any sort of popups annoying, and many of the web browsers have the ability to block these pop-ups, they can still be effective.
-If you are going to use any type of popup a Lightbox is your best option.
+If you are going to use any type of popup a lightbox is your best option.

 See Related: How To Hire A Web Development Company

-Using a lightbox popup for a newsletter signup, unless coupled with a discount or valuable piece of information isn’t going to cut it anymore.
+Using a lightbox popup for a newsletter signup, unless coupled with a discount or valuable piece of information, isn't going to cut it anymore.